 Speak to a financial planner

-A reputable financial planner is worth their weight in gold.
-They can review your financial situation and suggest ways you can build wealth in line with your beliefs and traditions.
+Get trustworthy financial advice from a reputable financial planner.
+They can review your financial situation and suggest ways to build generational wealth in line with your beliefs and traditions.
 For example, they can find Sharia-compliant investment opportunities, help you save on inheritance tax, or seek out ethical banks and saving schemes.